lowprofil3/Hawthorne-Dominion-House-Academy/README.md

 The academy interface now embraces a heritage-inspired dark palette to evoke the ambience of an elite nineteenth-century institution.
 Key visual updates include:

-- **Palette** — A near-black ink backdrop is accented by deep crimson highlights, crisp white detailing, and warm ivory type to preserve readability while enhancing drama.
+- **Palette** — A near-black ink backdrop is accented by onyx highlights, crisp white detailing, and warm ivory type to preserve readability while enhancing drama.
 - **Typography** — Cormorant Garamond headings and Lora body copy combine with wide uppercase tracking to suggest engraved inscriptions and formal insignia.